Communicating Benefits to Employees…Without Spamming Their Inboxes

 It’s important to draw your employees into meaningful conversations.

 Your organization’s social media network is a great starting place for interactions.
 Use email communications to invite employees to engage on your social channels.
-This also reminds them that your social platform is an open forum for sharing their thoughts.
+This also reminds them your social platform is an open forum for sharing their thoughts.

 You might also consider hosting in-person meetings or Q&A sessions as an option.